functional-jslib/fjl-validator/README.md

 ## Getting Started:

-`fjl-validator` wasn't meant to be used alone though what a user will most likely want is [`fjl-input-filter`](https://github.com/functional-jslib/fjl-input-filter) though below is a standalone hypothetical scenario:
+`fjl-validator` was'nt meant to be used alone though what a user will most likely want is [`fjl-input-filter`](https://github.com/functional-jslib/fjl-input-filter) though below is a standalone hypothetical scenario:

 ```